Alcohol Does Dehydrate You. Here’s What to Do About It

 Does Alcohol Dehydrate You?

 If you’ve heard that alcohol dehydrates you, then you’ve heard correctly.
-Alcohol removes water and important nutrients from your body, making those dreaded hangovers longer and worse.
+Alcohol removes water and important nutrients from your body, and can bring on those not-so-fun symptoms of dehydration.

 And while the non-alcoholic fluids in beer, wine, and liquor are inherently hydrating, they’re not necessarily hydrating enough to offset the effects of alcohol-induced dehydration.

 But that doesn’t mean you shouldn’t enjoy an adult beverage or two from time to time.
 Here’s what you need to know about how alcohol dehydrates the body and how to drink responsibly.

 Alcohol consumption affects your body in a number of ways.